allennrbc/Software-Tools-Spring-2024/README.md

 We did our own analysis of average real wages using data from FRED and a manual calculation to adjust for inflation

-### (insert formula).
+Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100

-Per our results, real wages for retailers appear to be  DELETE cyclical and not trending in any specific direction.
-AND REPLACE
+Per our results, real wages for retailers appear to have decreased from around 2006 to 2011 and then began increasing until the COVID-19 Pandemic beginning in 2020.

 ### insert a sentence or two more after adjusting the graph to include the ranges for the real wages and the nominal wages
 Calculating the real wage and purchasing power for each wage data point